 Use optional questions strategically

-Don’t forget with single select questions to use mutually exclusive collectively exhaustive (MECE) segmentations to group information into categories that can only elicit one response from your participants.
+Remember that single-select questions use mutually exclusive collectively exhaustive (MECE) segmentations to group information into categories that can only elicit one response from your participants.

-If you feel there is a chance that someone won’t fit into your MECE segmentations you’ll want to make the response optional so they don’t answer at random and skew your results.
+If you feel there is a chance someone won’t fit into your MECE segmentations, you’ll want to make the response optional so they don’t answer randomly and skew your results.

 Simplify questions for the participant